voodoo/caveman-guide/src/content/book/25-caveman-wellness/index.md

 It may sound extravagant - having a sauna[^1] and a pool[^2] - but it does not have to be.
 For (much) less than $500 you can have both.

+In the early afternoon I do the sauna and then jump in the pool.

 When in the sauna, I practice deep, slow, mindful breathing - and I SWEAT.

 For an ice bath I put a kiddy pool into the big kiddy pool and put a bag of ice in it.
 No, you are not immersed but you will get cold. $5 plus the ice.

   > Caveman wellness on a budget!

+There are those who would question the benefit of such a routine.
+The science-y-types always ask "how do you know it works".
+I don't.
+I do know that sweating and plunging in the pool is ancestrally appropriate - something we used to do a lot more.

+In the end, it does not matter.
+I ENJOY it.
+It breaks up my day and gives me some time to think on my own.

 ## Sauna, pool and ice baths